Tom Higgins Contact and Background Information

 The Faculty Forum President presides over the Faculty Senate, the governing body for the full-time faculty, and its collective bargaining unit known as the Faculty Forum.

 Attorney, Mediator, Arbitrator, and Legal Consultant in various Civil Disputes, including service as an EEOC Mediator for a spectrum of employee/employer claims, a variety of issues involving commercial and business transactions, and assessment of liability.
-I retired as an attorney in the fall of 2024, though I continue to provide pro bono assistance through designated services and clinics of my choosing.
+I retired as an attorney in the fall of 2024, though I continue to provide pro bono assistance through designated services and clinics as requested or allowed for lawyers on retired status.

 Administrative Hearing Officer, 1996 to 2021